Spared from Death

 I remember Arthur smiling, jumping up and down, as best he could as he cheered into the air.
 He was looking up and I looked up as well.
 When I did, a dozen planes flew over.
 Some had American flags, others had English and Italian flags.

-"We have been saved." said Arthur as he started pushing his way through the crowd of living corpses.
+"We have been saved." said Arthur as he started pushing his way through the crowd of corpses and dying men.

 Twenty years later, Arthur died of cancer and I became a student at Harvard.